x

 BLOUNT COUNTY, Tenn. — State prosecutors will pursue the death penalty against Kenneth Wayne DeHart Jr., the man accused of shooting two Blount County deputies and killing one in February.

-Blount County District Attorney General Ryan Desmond said on Friday the state formally filed its notice to pursue the death penalty.
-The announcement comes more than seven months after Deputy Greg McCowan was shot and killed during a traffic stop on the night of Feb.
+Blount County District Attorney General Ryan Desmond said Friday the state formally filed its notice to pursue the death penalty.
+The announcement comes more than seven months after Deputy Greg McCowan was shot and killed during a traffic stop the night of Feb.
 8, 2024.
 Another Blount County deputy, Shelby Eggers, was wounded in the shooting.

 A grand jury indicted DeHart in April on charges of premeditated first-degree murder in McCowan's death and attempted first-degree murder for shooting Eggers.
 He was captured after a week-long manhunt.

 The state had been expected to pursue the death penalty.
-Blount County Sheriff James Berrong had called on prosecutors to seek capital punishment against DeHart shortly after his arrest in mid-February.
+Blount County Sheriff James Berrong called on prosecutors to seek capital punishment against DeHart shortly after his arrest in mid-February.

 The window to begin filing notices in this case opened in September, and a judge gave prosecutors a deadline of Oct.
 11 to file for the death penalty.
 The DA said videos and evidence in the case made it clear in his eyes that the shooting was premeditated.